Are you striving to achieve goals, such as

 you can … or if you think you can’t … you’re right!”
 Your

-motivation often depends on what you believe to be true.
+motivation reflects what you believe to be true.

-that limiting beliefs might hold you back are whether and how you
+that deep limiting beliefs might hold you back are how you

 may sabotage your own success!
 If you suddenly lose motivation -

-especially following a fairly predictable cycle of motivation
+especially if following a fairly predictable cycle of motivation

 and loss of energy - you may be on a try-cycle.